Palermo with Kids: A Complete City Break Guide

 Monreale, Sicily (Credit: Jerome)

-The town of Monreale is 27 minutes from Palermo.
-It is known for its beautiful Duomo and the world-famous Cappella Palatina.
 This church, with its spectacular mosaics, was built in 1174 under King William II.
 He reigned over Sicily during the Norman Period.

-The most striking feature of this Norman cathedral is the huge Byzantine style gold mosaic ceiling that covers three naves and 500 square meters.
 The designs depict stories from the Hebrew Bible involving God, Adam, Eve, Abraham, Moses, David and Goliath.
 They were created by craftsmen who came to Sicily from Constantinople between 1076-1091.

 Begin your visit at one of two parking lots near the centre of Monreale.
 This will save you some time because these are the only lots you pay with a credit card.
 The ticket office will give you a map of Monreale and a sheet explaining all the mosaics found in each room of the cathedral.